phspeters/cub3D/README.md

 ## 📋 Testing

-To compile, go to the project path and run:
+To compile, navigate to the project directory and run:

 ```shell
 $ make
 ```

-Then, execute the program with the map chosen:
+Then, execute the program with the path of the map chosen as your second argument:

 ```shell
 $ ./cub3D maps/valid/subject.cub